Aquanty/rtd-hgs/docs/source/index.rst

 #. **dkd** Distribution coefficient [M:math:`^{-1}` L:math:`^3`].

+| Assigns a uniform value for the solute distribution coefficient,
+  :math:`K_d'` (Equation :ref:
-Assigns a uniform value for the solute distribution coefficient, :math:`K_d'` (Equation :ref:`eq:dual7` ), for all dual continua zones in the domain.
-The default value is 0.0 (no attenuation).
+| ), for all dual continua zones in the domain.
+The default value is 0.0
+  (no attenuation).

 --------------